 The Belmont Jewel is a simple concoction… 1.5 oz Woodford Reserve Kentucky Bourbon, 2 oz lemonade, and 1 oz pomegranate juice.
 Shake vigorously with ice and serve on the rocks.
 Garnish with maraschino cherry or lemon twist.

-Here are the most recent winners of The Belmont Stakes.
+Here are the winners of last ten The Belmont Stakes.

 |Tiz the Law

 See the full list of Belmont Winners since 1867.